 The Duncan siblings were bit players in the first movies.
 Hell, if I didn’t tell you that they were the figure skaters, you might not remember them.
 Fortunately, the CBC started a new reality show last season called Battle of the Blades (though I prefer to call it Skating with the Stars).
-The surprise sensation of the series was noted thug and the dirtiest player in the game Claude Lemieux.
+The surprise sensation of the series was noted thug and the dirtiest player in the game Claude Lemieux, who finished second in the competition.
 Like Lemieux, Tammy also had a bit of a temper and came up with a big play in the big game.
 That and as a Red Wings fan, I like having the opportunity to compare Claude to a figure skater.

 Tommy Duncan = Tie Domi